celestiaorg/celestia-app-fibre/tools/talis/README.md

 ## Prerequisites

-Talis supports DigitalOcean and Google Cloud. **Use only one provider per experiment.**
+Talis supports DigitalOcean, Google Cloud, and AWS. **Use only one provider per experiment.**

 ### DigitalOcean Setup